SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - 2.1.0 to 2.3.0 (version 2.2.0 is missing; therefore, a support package level is missing)
 - 2.1.1 to 2.1.3 (version 2.1.2 is missing; therefore, a patch level is missing)

-#### Jenkins Job

-Once the configuration in the git repository is completed, the pipeline on the Jenkins Server can be created.
-On your Jenkins server click on “New Item” to create a new pipeline.
-Provide a name and select the type “Pipeline”.
-On the creation screen for the pipeline, scroll to the section Pipeline and select “Pipeline script from SCM”.
-Provide the URL (and credentials - if required) of the repository in which you configured the pipeline.
-Make sure the “Script Path” points to your Jenkinsfile - if you created the Jenkinsfile according to the documentation above, the default value should be correct.
-Make sure to check the general option "Do not allow concurrent builds" in order to prevent concurrent add-on build processes for the same version.

 ### Example

 Please have a look at the configuration example to [build and publish add-on products using a transient assembly system](https://github.com/SAP-samples/abap-platform-ci-cd-samples/tree/addon-build).